UN Agency Warns Of Food 'Catastrophe' In War-Ravaged Sudan

-Port Sudan: The World Food Programme warned on Wednesday that Sudan faces a "hunger catastrophe" if it cannot deliver regular food aid there, eight months after fighting erupted between rival generals.
+(MENAFN- Jordan Times) PORT SUDAN, Sudan - The World Food Programme warned on Wednesday that Sudan faces a“hunger catastrophe” if it cannot deliver regular food aid there, eight months after fighting erupted between rival generals.

 “Parts of war-ravaged Sudan are at a high risk of slipping into catastrophic hunger conditions by next year's lean season,” the WFP said in a statement.